Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 with her.

-The massive project that bound her into a sort of arcane power generator was a three-way joint project between the dwarves, the mages of Illusk (who were descended from the Netherese) and the elves of Iliyanbruen.
+The massive project that bound her into a sort of arcane power generator was a three-way joint project between the dwarves, the mages of Illusk and the elves of Iliyanbruen.
 As we saw in the post about Shandarar, they were still around for a few centuries after the fall of Netheril, so they took part in this as well.
-The book describes this as a positive example of what the three peoples can do when they work together.
+The book describes this as a positive example of what the three peoples can do when they work together, though it outlived their friendship.

 Maegera's power allowed the dwarves of Delzoun to create inumerable wonders, in the form of both potent magical items and marvelous works of infrastructure for